tutao/tutanota/doc/HACKING.md

 ## Workflow
 `node make -w prod`

-and in parallel

-`node server`
+This will start the dev server in hot reloading mode.

-Point browser of your choice to the `localhost:9000` and you should be good to go.
+Point browser of your choice to the `localhost:9001` and you should be good to go.

 To run tests: